Help make a difference in our community and grow your resume!

 Program and Event Internship – (Spring, Summer, Fall)

-Become a local food connector by helping to plan and organize Farmshed annual programs and events: the Local Food Fair (February), Plant Sale (May), Local Food Investors Social (July), Farmer Tribute Dinner (November), and Local Food Fair (February).
+Become a local food connector by helping to plan and organize Farmshed annual programs and events: the Local Food Fair (February), Plant Sale (May), Local Food Investors Social (July), Farmer Tribute Dinner (November), and Local Food Fundraiser (November).

 Local Food Systems Kitchen Internship – (Spring, Summer, and Fall)

 Work closely with the Kitchen Manager on the Frozen Assets program, a new and innovative way to supply community members with locally-grown, organic produce throughout the winter months.

 Growing Collective Internship – (2 positions – Spring)